KTH-RPL/DynamicMap_Benchmark/README.md

 - [x] [Semantic-Kitti, outdoor small town](https://semantic-kitti.org/dataset.html) VLP-64
 - [x] [Argoverse2.0, outdoor US cities](https://www.argoverse.org/av2.html#lidar-link) VLP-32
-- [x] [KTH-Campuse] Our own dataset, Collected by Leica RTC360 Total Station.
+- [ ] [KTH-Campuse] Our own dataset, Collected by Leica RTC360 Total Station.
 - [ ] [KTH-Indoor] Our own dataset, Collected by VLP-16/Mid-70 in kobuki.
 - [x] [UDI-Plane] Our own dataset, Collected by VLP-16 in a small vehicle.

 ### Evaluation

 First all the methods will output the clean map, so we need to extract the ground truth label from gt label based on clean map.
 Why we need this?
-Since maybe some methods will downsample in their pipeline, so we need to extract the gt label from the downsampled map.
+Since maybe some methods downsample in their pipeline, we need to extract the gt label from the downsampled map.

 Check [create dataset readme part](scripts/README.md#evaluation) in the scripts folder to get more information.
 But you can directly download the dataset through the link we provided.
 Then no need to read the creation; just use the data you downloaded.

-- Visualize the result pcd files in [CloudCompare](https://www.danielgm.net/cc/) or the script to provide, one click to get all evaluation benchmarks and comparison images like paper have.
+- Visualize the result pcd files in [CloudCompare](https://www.danielgm.net/cc/) or the script to provide, one click to get all evaluation benchmarks and comparison images like paper have check in [scripts/py/eval](scripts/py/eval).

 - All color bar also provided in CloudCompare, here is [tutorial how we make the animation video](TODO).

 ## Acknowledgements

 This benchmark implementation is based on codes from several repositories as we mentioned in the beginning.
 Thanks for these authors who kindly open-sourcing their work to the community.
-Please see our paper reference part to get more information on our reference.
+Please see our paper reference section to get more information.

 ### Cite Our Paper